vlianCMU/Eyefound/README.md

+*** Cloned from LCTfound works, this repo is only used for test myself

 # LCTfound-Pretrain: Diffusion Model Pretraining for Medical Image Generation

 This repository contains code for **pretraining diffusion models** to generate lung CT images, guided by text prompts using `ChineseBERT`.